learn-co-curriculum/phase-0-wsl2-env-windows-subsystem-linux/README.md

 # Setting Up WSL 2

 Windows Subsystem Linux (WSL) is **not** automatically enabled on windows.
-So, to start off, we need to enable it!
+So, to start, we need to enable it!

 ## Enable the Windows Subsystem for Linux (WSL) and Virtual Machine Platform

 Now that we know your computer is ready for the rest of the environment setup, we need to enable two more settings before moving on.
-We’ll be using the Windows Subsystem for Linux (WSL) and the Virtual Machine Platform in order to create a space on our computer for our Ubuntu operating system.
+We’ll be using the Windows Subsystem for Linux (WSL) and the Virtual Machine Platform to create a space on our computer for our Ubuntu operating system.

 ### Action Item: Enable Windows Subsystem for Linux (WSL) and Virtual Machine Platform Settings